Extinct Towns of Greenwood County, Kansas

 Pleasant Grove 1857-1874

 Provo 1897-1901 A hamlet in the eastern part of Greenwood County.
-After its post office closed, it received its mail by rural route from Neal, which was the nearest railroad station.
+After its post office closed, it received its mail by rural route from Neal, the nearest railroad station.

 Richeyville 1882-1883